areaDetector/ADUVC/README.md

 #### Capture Test

 Once a serial number or a product number has been discovered using the Camera Detector program, you may want to test image acquisition.
 Installation and run instructions are found in the appropriate README file.
 Make sure to compile and run as root as required.
 You should see 200 frames captured by the camera displayed in an OpenCV highgui window.
-The current default window size is 640x480 at 30 frames per second, though this program may be updated to support user definable parameters.

 #### Configuring IOC Startup